NGWPC/ngencerf-server/README.md

 ```

-# Installing ngen and ngen-cal
+# Installing ngen and cal-mgr
 **Note:** This process is not recommended.
-Run ngen and ngen-cal in a docker container as described in Runtime Environments
+Run ngen and cal-mgr in a docker container as described in Runtime Environments

 Follow the instructions at https://confluence.nextgenwaterprediction.com/display/NGWPC/Build+ngen-cal+and+ngen+from+GitLab.

 Use these recommended directory names to avoid having to change your settings.
 * It is recommended that you create a directory called `~/ngwpc/data/ngen-cal-work`
-* It is recommended that you clone ngen and ngen-cal in a directory called `~/noaa-owp/ngen` and `~/noaa-owp/ngen-cal`
+* It is recommended that you clone ngen and cal-mgr in a directory called `~/noaa-owp/ngen` and `~/noaa-owp/cal-mgr`

-* Create the ngen-cal virtual environment.
+* Create the cal-mgr virtual environment.
 This directory is defined in `settings.py` as `NGEN_CAL_VENV`.
 Default location is `~/ngen-cal-work/venv-cal`
-* Clone ngen-cal from Gitlab.
+* Clone cal-mgr from Gitlab.
 This directory is defined in `settings.py` as `NGEN_CAL_REPO_ROOT`.
-Default location is `~/noaa-owp/ngen-cal`
+Default location is `~/noaa-owp/cal-mgr`
-* Follow instructions for installing ngen-cal
+* Follow instructions for installing cal-mgr
 * Clone ngen from Gitlab into `~/noaa-owp/ngen`
 * Follow instructions for installing ngen
 * It is **not** necessary to create the ROOT_DIR_RUN_NGEN_CAL directory or to run the script that creates symbolic links in that directory